maheshmohanmr/maheshmohanmr.github.io/_pages/people.md

   <link rel="icon" type="image/png" href="images/seal_icon.png">

 <body>
- <h1>SPAI Group's Vision</h1>
+ <h3>SPAI Group's Quotes</h3>
                <p><q><i>As a young citizen of India, armed with technology, knowledge and love for my nation, I realize, small aim is a crime.</i></q> -- A P J Abdul Kalam, People's President <b>AND</b> <q><i>Science is a collaborative effort.
-The combined results of several people working together is often much more effective than could be that of an individual scientist working alone.</i></q> -- John Bardeen, Nobel Prize in both 1956 and 1972.ons</p>
+The combined results of several people working together is often much more effective than could be that of an individual scientist working alone.</i></q> -- John Bardeen, Nobel Prize in both 1956 and 1972 <b>AND</b> Always bear in mind that your own resolution to succeed is more important than any other. -- Abraham Lincoln</p>
 <h3>Masters</h3>
                <ol reversed>
                 <li> <p>